joelspadin/xivplan/.github/ISSUE_TEMPLATE/feature_request.md

 You may discuss the following content:

 - ✅ All content from Endwalker and earlier
-- ✅ All ultimates (if I do these, I don't do them blind)
+- ✅ All ultimates (if I do these, I usually don't do them blind)
 - ✅ Dawntrail extreme trials 1-4
 - ✅ Arcadion: Light-heavyweight Division normal and savage
-- ✅ Arcadion: Cruiserweight Division normal
+- ✅ Arcadion: Cruiserweight Division normal and savage
-- ✅ Arcadion: Cruiserweight Division savage matches 1-3
+- ✅ Forked Tower

 Please do not discuss the following content: